 Branching out from fee-for-service to risk-bearing contracts takes gumption

-There are plenty of barriers that prevent accountable care organizations and ICNs from taking the leap.
+There are plenty of barriers that prevent accountable care organizations and IDNs from taking the leap.

 The most formidable?
 Anxiety around downside risk-based payment models, and the challenge of balancing fiscal performance with exceptional quality in the care itself.
 It’s an impressive balance, and ACOs are at the vanguard of healthcare.
 With a rock-solid data platform as a foundation, liability transforms into opportunity.